sugardayfox/awesome-job-search/phases/prepare.md

 I'd leave alone the resume templates and concentrate on builders if you've not a polished CV already.

+* [CakeResume](https://www.cakeresume.com/)--Easily create an impressive online resume in minutes with this Taiwan-made, tech-focused platform.
+Users rave about our drag-and-drop editing feature, clean interface, and the ability to export to PDF.
+Also, doubles as a [job board](job-boards).
 * [Enhancv](https://enhancv.com/)
 * [Resumemonk](https://www.resumonk.com/)--on the premium you can build multiple versions.
 * [Skillroads' AI Resume Builder](https://skillroads.com/free-online-resume-builder)